Are you thinking of living in Brentwood?

 Brentwood’s rise to fame can be thanked, in part, to the popularity of TOWIE (The Only Way is Essex.)

-The reality TV show has truly placed the spotlight onto the Essex town.
+The reality TV show has truly placed the spotlight on the Essex town.

 Regardless of your opinion of the show, it has really helped Brentwood to emerge as one of the most favourable locations in the county.

-Living in Brentwood in 2021 is also a top choice for commuters.
+Moving to Brentwood is also a top choice for commuters.

 The town has excellent commuter links to London, offering more reasonably priced homes than many locations in the capital.